 In what ways is the NDA rallying diaspora support to invest in Nigeria’s economy?

-We are speaking with our members to consider coming home to invest in the economy.
+We are speaking with our members about considering coming home to invest in the economy.
 Nigeria is the place to be.
 Most Nigerians are doing well abroad, and if we are contributing handsomely to other people’s countries, why can’t we invest the same effort back home?
 So we are strategically mobilising Nigeria overseas to come home and invest.

 In recent times, what has been your build-up awareness plan for better governance in Nigeria?

-Our awareness plan is to organise programmes and events that will highlight this government positively.
-This is the reason we are organising a 10-kilometer walk-a-Thon.
-Besides that, we will be doing press conferences, symposiums, and talk clinics on economic agendas to boost growth and development, among many other things.
+Our awareness plan is to organise programmes and events that highlight this government positively.
+This is why we are organising a 10-kilometre walk-a-thon.
+We will also hold press conferences, symposiums, and talk clinics on economic agendas to boost growth and development.

 Does the NDA put up or plan to host a grand economic-driven event in the 100 days of the president?